caelia/sampleworks/README.md

 # SampleWorks

-SampleWorks is a sound sample manager inspired by the concept of a light table.
+SampleWorks is a cross-platform sound sample manager inspired by the concept of a light table.
 The main objective of the project is to facilitate a very efficient workflow when organizing and processing collections of samples.

 **IMPORTANT: the current version is just a demo!**